 The second step is to not try to harmonize Christianity with 1950’s science.
-This will actually be the hardest step for most people.
-The fact is that you cannot have religion, whether Christianity or any other religion, unless you are willing to at least consider that there is more than just the physical realm.
+This will actually be the hardest step.
+1950’s science says there’s nothing but the physical realm.
+But, you cannot have any kind of religion unless you are willing to at least consider that there is more than just the physical realm.

-If you take the view of 1950’s science and believe nothing exists that’s not made up of protons, neutrons, and electrons, you might as well forget about religion.
-In order to have any kind of Christianity, you have to be willing to believe in the existence of something behind the physical realm, beyond the physical realm, in another dimension, or however you want to say it.
+If you accept 1950’s science and believe nothing exists that’s not made up of protons, neutrons, and electrons, you might as well forget about religion of any kind.
+All religion starts with the premise that something exists behind the physical realm, beyond the physical realm, in another dimension, or however you want to put it.

-The very basis of religion itself, of whatever kind, is the belief that there is “something else,” the belief that what we can see, sense, and understand is not all there is.
-It doesn’t matter what you might call this “something else.”
-You might call it the “heavenly realm,” the “spiritual realm,” “another dimension,” “the realm beyond,” or whatever.
-But whatever you want to call it, you have to be willing to consider that there is more.
+The basis of any religion is the belief that there is “something else,” the belief that what we can see, sense, and understand is not all there is.
+It doesn’t matter what you call this “something else.”
+You can call it the heavenly realm, the spiritual realm, another dimension, the realm beyond, or whatever.
+But whatever you want to call it, you have to be willing to consider there is something beyond protons, neutrons, and electrons.

 But I’m going to assume you don’t want to see life as a set of meaningless chance occurrences.
-So I’m going to assume you’ll let yourself be open, even if just a little bit, to the possibility that there is more to things than 1950’s science says there is.
+I’m going to assume you’ll let yourself be open, even if just a little bit, to at least consider the possibility that there is more to things than 1950’s science says there is.

-So if you can clear the slate of all you’ve been told about Christianity, and if you can open yourself to the possibility that behind the physical universe lies “something else,” here’s the next step to starting over with Christianity.
+If you can clear the slate of all you’ve been told about Christianity, and if you can open yourself to the possibility that behind the physical universe lies “something else,” below you will find the next step to starting over with Christianity.

-You have to realize that Christianity will not answer all your questions.
-Sometimes people have the idea that religion, whether it be Christianity or any other religion, will have a set of explanations that answer all questions.
-Everything will be lined out in simple terms so that you can understand everything and have all your questions answered.
+Realize that Christianity will not answer all your questions.
+Sometimes people expect religion to have explanations that answer all questions.
+People expect everything to be lined out in simple terms so that all questions are answered.

 That’s not going to happen.
 By its very nature, religion talks about the “something else.”
-Whatever this “something else” is, it lies beyond here.
-It is outside of our experience, comprehension, and perception.
-For that reason, it will always, at least to some extent, remain a mystery.
-We will be able to talk about it and think about it only in approximate terms.
-We will be limited to human understanding of something that is beyond human understanding.
+Whatever this “something else” is, it lies outside of our experience, comprehension, and perception.
+For that reason, it will always to some extent remain a mystery.
+We can talk about it and think about it only in approximate terms.
+We are limited to human understandings of something that is beyond human understanding.

-You will never understand completely.
-You will never have all your questions answered.
-The most I can promise you is a journey toward understanding.
-You’ll never quite get there, but you’ll make progress along the way.
-As you move forward in the journey, you’ll find out that you understand some things better.
-But of course, you’ll also find out that you have even more questions.
+Christianity offers us a journey toward understanding.
+We never quite get there, but we make progress along the way.
+As we move forward in the journey, we find that we understand some things better.
+But we also find that we have even more questions.

 Christianity is not a destination you reach.
 It’s a journey you’ll be on for the rest of your life here on earth.